nizarmurk/ipv64-blocklist/README.md

-# IPv64-Blocklist for SSH-AuthLog
+# IPv64.net Parser for Blocklist
-Parser for IPv64-blocklist
+Parser for IPv64-Blocklist for SSH-AuthLog.

 Add your API key and the BlockerID.